MohsenTamtaji/PySACs/README.md

 # PySAC
 A python based Machine Lreaning (ML) algorithm for the gibbs free enegy of various intermediates on single atom catalysts (SACs)
 ************************************************************
-Developed by Mohsen Tamtaji (mtamtaji@connect.ust.hk) Under supervision of Professor Tom Luo at HKUST
+Developed by Mohsen Tamtaji (mtamtaji@connect.ust.hk) under supervision of Professor Tom Luo at HKUST

 ML algorithm for the prediction of Gibbss free energy of N2*, H*, OH*, O*, OOH*, COOH*, CO*, and CHO* intermediates for NRR, HER, ORR, and CO2RR

-SVR model is trained based on 2104 data in the literature for graphene-based and porphyrin-based SACs
+Support vector regression (SVR) model using scikit-learn package is trained based on 2104 DFT data which is produced by the our group and also collected from literature for graphene-based and porphyrin-based SACs

 The ML model is applicable for all the 3d, 4d, and 5d transition metals (TM) embedded into nitrogen-doped graphen- and porphyrin-based SACs with the structures of TM@N4, TM@N3C1, TM@N2C2, TM@N1C3, TM@C4, TM@C3, and TM@C2.
 It distinguished the effect of pyrrolic and pyridinic nitrogen in SAC structre.

 ************************************************************

-*Requirments:
+# Requirments:

 1-rdkit (https://www.rdkit.org/docs/Install.html)